 By Taylor Smith

 The coronavirus pandemic hit the globe like a tidal wave and promptly overwhelmed hospitals, physicians, and the medical community.
 While remote treatment isn’t a new concept in medical care, it hasn’t always been embraced due to limitations surrounding insurance coverage, privacy laws, and traditional medical business models.
-However, when social distancing became imperative in order to combat the spread of the virus, telehealth and more specifically, telemedicine (which provides remote clinical services to patients) gained new ground.
+Moreover, some medical businesses like optometry clinics may not have the necessary methods to cater to patients online.
+For instance, for an eye checkup, a clinic could require medical equipment as well as skilled healthcare workers (probably who went through an optometry staff training program).
+However, when social distancing became imperative in order to combat the spread of the virus, telehealth and more specifically, telemedicine, which provides remote clinical services to patients, gained new ground.

 Removing Telehealth Barriers

 From the first COVID-19 case confirmed in the U.S. by the CDC on January 21, 2020, regulatory changes have sought to reduce barriers that previously existed to allow for patients to opt-out of in-person visits when appropriate.
 The first coronavirus relief legislation was signed by Congress on March 6 and the passage of the CARES Act followed on March 27.
 This over $2 trillion economic relief package was delivered by the Trump administration to protect the American people from the public health and economic impacts of COVID-19.
 The CARES Act provides assistance for American workers and families, assistance for small businesses, an attempt to preserve jobs for American industry, and assistance for states, local, and tribal governments.
 Among these many provisions, the CARES Act also seeks to encourage the use and availability of telehealth.